1. What is a fraternity or sorority?

 2. What are the benefits of joining a fraternity or sorority?

-In line with the Jesuit tradition of “seeking excellence.”
-Greek life offers the opportunity to develop the whole person.
-If you are wondering what benefits of being Greek are, the following points are stressed, if not the foundation, in all Greek organizations:
+In line with the Jesuit tradition of seeking excellence, Greek life offers the opportunity to develop the whole person.
+If you are wondering what the benefits of being Greek are, the following points are stressed in all Greek organizations:

-The opportunities to meet new friends increases through the social programs of the fraternities and sororities.
-The purpose of social development is to create a stimulating environment in which you develop into a mature and responsible individual.
-Fraternities and sororities will regularly host mixers with other groups, have date parties, and formal dances.
+The opportunity to meet new friends increases through the social programs offered by fraternities and sororities.
+The purpose of social development is to create a stimulating environment in which students develop into a mature and responsible individuals.
+Fraternities and sororities regularly host mixers with other groups, have date parties, and formal dances.
 In addition, many groups hold retreats for their members to build brotherhood and sisterhood within the organization.

-Greek chapters sponsor a multitude of activities each year to server the community and to earn money for their various philanthropies.
-Community service and philanthropic activities are integral components of Greek Life at Creighton University.
-A few of the community groups who benefit are: American Heart Association, Campfire USA, Children’s Miracle Network, March of Dimes, Make-A-Wish Foundation, Boys and Girls Club, and many more.
+Greek chapters sponsor a multitude of activities each year to serve the community and to earn money for their various philanthropies.
+Community service and philanthropic activities are integral components of Greek Life.
+A few of the community groups who benefit are: American Heart Association, Girls on the Run, Children's Miracle Network, the Boys and Girls Club, and many more.

 Participation in a fraternity or a sorority is not just an undergraduate experience!
-Many Greek members continue with their involvement in their organization long after college.
-Members serve as advisors to undergraduate chapters, work in the inter/national offices, participate in service projects/community service, and volunteer in a variety of other roles.
+Many Greek members continue their involvement long after college.
+Members serve as advisors to undergraduate chapters, work in the (inter)national offices, participate in community service, and volunteer in a variety of other roles.
 Many chapters have alumni networks around the globe to connect with after graduation.

 3. Will joining a fraternity or sorority affect my student's academics?

 The members in fraternities and sororities strive for excellence when it comes to academics.
 The Greek community's GPA as a whole is generally higher than the campus' average GPA.
-The fraternities and the sororities at Creighton University have programs to help out one another when it comes to academics by having study hours in the library and peer tutoring.
+Fraternities and the sororities have programs to help out one another when it comes to academics by having study hours in the library and peer tutoring.
 Each chapter recognizes outstanding academic achievement through a variety of awards and incentives.
-There are also many opportunities to receive scholarships through individual fraternity and sorority headquarters and Creighton’s Interfraternity Council and Panhellenic Council.
+There are also many opportunities to receive scholarships through individual fraternity and sorority headquarters and Creighton's Inter-Fraternity Council and Panhellenic Council.